privacycg/CHIPS/README.md

 This proposal offers a significant privacy improvement over third-party cookies, because it removes a cross-site tracking vector while allowing third-parties to maintain some notion of session/state.

+One important privacy consideration is that partitioned cookies must not be subject to the 180 per-domain cookie limit, otherwise they risk introducing a side channel for cross-site tracking described in [Applying the 180 cookies-per-domain limit](#applying-the-180-cookies-per-domain-limit).

 ## Alternative Solutions

 ### Partition all third-party cookies by default